rodrigoelp/little-stories/Unlikely adventures/33-Chapter-33.md

 **If he got what I want, I'll let him go.** - replied the Tiger.

-*"And if he doesn't have it?"* - Hannah felt for the very first time since she left the Earth's trial, terror.
+*"If he doesn't?"* - Hannah felt for the very first time since she left the Earth's trial, terror.
 The image of Amir's face turning into stone flashed momentarily.

 **Den you two can go** - he replied.
 There was no doubt about the future of those who didn't meet the criteria.
 The Tiger jittered his hand in front of Amir - **Let's go boy.**

-*"We are not going to let him go alone!"* - said Sam filled with frustration launching himself forward, but the Turtle foresaw the action and had secured Sam in place by holding his shoulders.
+*"He is not going alone!"* - said Sam filled with frustration launching himself forward, but the Turtle foresaw his actions and had secured Sam in place by holding his shoulders.
+For such a fragile looking spirit she was surprisingly strong.

 *If he doesn't go, you all fail the trials* - she replied - *All your efforts would be in vain.*

-Amir's eyes were fixated on its claws.
+Amir's eyes were fixated on the Tiger's claws.
 He was afraid of what was about to come next, he was terrorised what it would happen otherwise.
-Finally he reached to the open claw and placed his hand on it.
+Finally, he reached to the open claw and placed his hand on it.

 A tower of red flames burst from the ground shallowing the enormous spectre holding the hand of a little frighten child.